UPMC Magee-Womens Hospital: About

 UPMC Magee-Womens Hospital is a UPMC specialty hospital that serves as its primary facility for women's health.
-While primarily a womans hospital, it has offered some services for men since the 1960s.
+While primarily a women's hospital, it has offered some services for men since the 1960s.

 The hospital is located in the Oakland neighborhood of Pittsburgh near UPMC Presbyterian, a location it has been at since its fourth year in 1915.
 It currently is equipped with 335 beds, an emergency room and ambulatory facilities on four floors which allows it to offer all possible services under one roof including family medicine physicians, gastroenterologists, dermatologists, rheumatologists, pulmonary specialists, orthopedists, urologists and neurologists.

 Magee-Womens has a staff of 2,500, of which 1,500 are medically licensed.
 It also operates a satellite hospital in the city's northern suburbs as part as the UPMC Passavant facility as well as 9 metro area imaging clinics.

 10,000 births are performed at Magee each year, which accounts for 45 percent of all births in Allegheny County.